BenShapley/game-database-openai-powered/README.md

 **Asking about a game**

+*Prompt: "what is a liars bar game about?"*

 ![About A Game](gh-assets/screenshots/description.png)

 **Reviews & Ratings**

+*Prompt: "what did people think about still wakes the deep?"*

 ![Reviews & Ratings](gh-assets/screenshots/reviews.png)

 **Communities & Subreddits**

+*Prompt: "what is elden rings reddit?"*

 ![Communities & Subreddits](gh-assets/screenshots/reddits.png)

 **Stores / Where to Buy**

+*Prompt: "where can i buy The Casting of Frank Stone?"*

 ![Stores / Where to Buy](gh-assets/screenshots/Stores.png)

 **Platforms**

+*Prompt: "What platforms can I play Destiny 2 on?"*

 ![Platforms](gh-assets/screenshots/platforms.png)

 **Game Genres**

+*Prompt: "what genre is titanfall 2"*

 ![Game Genres](gh-assets/screenshots/genres.png)

 **Achievements**

+*Prompt: "what achievements does call of duty blacks ops 2 have?"*

 ![Achievements](gh-assets/screenshots/achievements.png)

 **Comparing Games**

+*Prompt: "what do people prefer more, dead by daylight or outlast the trials?"*

 ![Comparing Games](gh-assets/screenshots/comparison.png)